 - What infections should be avoided in pregnancy?

 - Find a local Obstetrician-Gynecologist in your town

-Pregnancy planning facts
+Pregnancy planning definition and facts

 - Many women choose to start pregnancy planning prior to conception so that they may minimize possible toxic exposures to the fetus.